 - Check existing databases for website domains and trademarks to make sure your desired name isn't already taken.
 There is nothing worse than spending hours perfecting the right name only to find out it is already taken.

 - Although making up a word that doesn't exist in the English language may help your brand stand out, unless you are committed to making it work at all costs, you'll have to spend a lot of time educating people on what the business is and what it does.

 Ideally, your brand name tells people exactly what the business does, how it intends to help people, and that it’s relatable to many.
 If you're still having trouble, try out any of the brainstorming techniques below to get started.

 Brainstorming Startup Names

 One of the difficulties of deciding on a startup name is getting over the hurdles of overthinking and writer's block.
 Brainstorming is a great tool for getting your creative juices flowing.
-Techniques such as freewriting, mind mapping, word association, and more are helpful methods of generating catchy and unique startup name ideas.
+Techniques such as mind mapping, visualization, and more are helpful methods of generating catchy and unique business name ideas.

 Brainstorming Techniques for Naming a Startup

 - Mind Mapping: Use this technique by taking a large piece of paper and drawing a circle in the middle.
 Write your business concept or brand name in the center of the circle, then start brainstorming related words, phrases, symbols, and images that come to mind.

 - Rapid Ideation: The point of rapid ideation is to generate as many creative business name ideas as possible in a short period of time.
 Set a timer for two minutes, then have each person take turns saying anything that comes to mind related to the business concept or brand name.
 You'll need a few friends or colleagues for this one.

 - Visualization: Using your visual imagination, think about what the business looks like and what words come to mind when you see it.
 This could be the actual physical product, the packaging, or even the website design.